alejandrojust/alejandrojust/README.md

 <!-- **alejandrojust/alejandrojust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-### Wassup👋

-My name is **Alejandro Osorio**.
+### Hello, my name is **Alejandro Osorio**.

-- 🔭 I'm currently working on some web projects.
+- 🔧 I'm currently working on web projects and automatic algorithms.

-- 🌱 I’m currently learning Flutter and Python.

-- 📫 How to reach me: &nbsp;
+- 📫 Do you have a business?
+Do not hesitate to reach me: &nbsp;
   <a href="https://t.me/alejandrojust" target="_blank">
       <img align="center" alt="telegram" width="25px" src="https://www.vectorlogo.zone/logos/telegram/telegram-icon.svg" /> &nbsp; &nbsp;
   <a href="https://www.linkedin.com/in/alejandrojust/" target="_blank">